ShubhadeepSadhukhan1993/fastSF/README.md

 `mpirun -np 16 ./src/fastSF.out -p 4 -l true`

 In this case, the number of processors in the x-direction and the longitudinal structure function switch will be taken via the command line.
 The rest of the parameters will be taken from the `in/para.yaml` file.

+**Note:** `Nx`, `Ny`, and `Nz` should be specified only if test case is "on", in which case the code generates the input fields.

 ### iv) Output Information